 Southern Africa is a region going through immense change and whilst huge progress has been made over the last 20 years, there is still a long way to go.

 First of all – Thank You.
 By visiting our website it means you are probably planning a trip and there is nothing that the people and the area need more than a continued growth in visitors.
 In addition there are other ways you can help the country more directly and at Fleewinter we have searched for programmes we can support and encourage our clients to support.
 From 2010 to 2012 we supported Umthombo, a programme to help get children off the streets of Durban and back into mainstream life.
 In 2013 and 2014 we supported the Mafambisa programme on the Eastern borders of South Africa.
 Then from 2015-2019 we two new school new schools in Harare, Zimbabwe.

 A Focus on Children

 There are a wealth of good causes to support in Southern Africa and we have chosen to focus on children’s ones, specifically those aimed at education of the youngest and most vulnerable.
-In a rapidly developing region we passionately believe that education is fundamental in creating an integrated community and minimizing the chances of new generations being sucked into the spiral of poverty and crime.
+In a rapidly developing region we passionately believe that education is fundamental in creating an integrated community and minimising the chances of new generations being sucked into the spiral of poverty and crime.

 To ensure that every penny you donate goes directly to the programme, the funds we raise are managed by We See Hope, a UK based charity.
-It is with our commitment that they have been able to use the money to introduce a new local pre-school in Zimbabwe.
+We work them for many reason, not least that they guarantee 100% of the fund we raise going to the projects rather than administering the charity.